danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 ---
 title: Automate setting up macOS
 date:  2018-08-26 17:28:01 +0200
-tags:	 macos automation
+tags:	 article macos automation
 redirect_from:
   - /blog/2018/08/26/automate-setting-up-your-macbook/
   - /blog/2018/08/26/automate-your-macbook-setup/
 ---

-In this post, I'll describe how you can automate setting up a brand new Mac with a terminal script that will install system software, applications, configure the computer etc. This will help you setup a new Mac in minutes.
+In this post, I'll describe how to automate setting up a new Mac with a terminal script that will install system software and applications, configure the computer etc. This lets you setup a new Mac in minutes.

 ## Why automate?

 I (and many with me) prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and to increase the overall reliability of a certain process.

-For good developers, this involves unit testing, continuous integration, release management etc., for testers it can involve automated UI testing etc. In short, if you can automate, then automate.
+For good developers, this involves unit testing, continuous integration, release management etc. while for testers it can involve automated UI testing etc.

-However, one thing that I have NOT automated until recently, is to setup a brand new Mac for development, which is time consuming and just not fun.
-It is tedious to remember all the tools and applications that you need.
+However, one thing that I haven't automated until recently, is to setup a brand new Mac for development, which is time consuming and just not fun.
+It's tedious to remember all the tools and applications that you need.
 Without automation, it can easily take a day, with you filling out gaps for weeks.